-8.3 Third-party Data Transfers
+8.3 Third-Party Data Transfers

-This paper focuses primarily on optimising serviceoriented workflows, where services are: not equipped to handle third-party transfers, owned and maintained by different organisations, and cannot be altered in anyway prior to enactment.
+This paper focuses primarily on optimizing service-oriented workflows, where services are: not equipped to handle third-party transfers, owned and maintained by different organizations, and cannot be altered in anyway prior to enactment.
 For completeness it is important to discuss engines that support third-party transfers between nodes in task-based workflows.

 Directed Acyclic Graph Manager (DAGMan) [10] submits jobs represented as a DAG to a Condor pool of resources.
-DAGMan removes the workflow bottleneck as data are transferred directly between vertices in a DAG however focuses purely on Condor bases Grid jobs and does not address the bottleneck problems associated with orchestrating service-oriented workflows.
+DAGMan removes the workflow bottleneck as data are transferred directly between vertices in a DAG, however, focuses purely on Condor bases Grid jobs and does not address the bottleneck problems associated with orchestrating service-oriented workflows.

 Triana [27] is an open-source problem solving environment.
-It is designed to define, process, analyse, manage, execute and monitor workflows.
+It is designed to define, process, analyze, manage, execute, and monitor workflows.
 Triana can distribute sections of a workflow to remote machines through a connected peer-to-peer network.